 Man whose wife died after collapse at hospital gets apology

-BOSTON (AP) — A Massachusetts man whose wife collapsed and later died after being found outside a locked hospital emergency room door has received a face-to-face apology from the chief executive of the hospital’s parent company.
+BOSTON (AP) — A man whose wife collapsed outside a locked hospital emergency room door and later died has received a face-to-face apology from the chief executive of the hospital’s parent company.

-Patrick Wardell, CEO of Cambridge Health Alliance, told Peter DeMarco on Tuesday that he was “very sorry” for what happened.
+Patrick Wardell, CEO of Cambridge Health Alliance, told Peter DeMarco during a two-hour meeting at the headquarters of The Boston Globe on Tuesday that he was “very sorry” for what happened.

 DeMarco’s heart-wrenching first-person account of the death of his wife, Laura Levis, appeared in The Boston Globe magazine.

 Levis, having an asthma attack, walked to Somerville Hospital’s emergency room early on Sept.
 16, 2016.